Mr. Christof Heyns, (South Africa)

 The mandate of the Special Rapporteur covers all countries, irrespective of whether a State has ratified relevant international Conventions.

-The Human Rights Council, in its resolution 8/3, requested the Special Rapporteur, in carrying out his mandate:
+The Human Rights Council, in its latest resolution 26/12 on the mandate of the Special Rapporteur on extrajudicial, summary or arbitrary executions, requested the Special Rapporteur, in carrying out his or her mandate:

 (c) To respond effectively to information which comes before him or her, in particular when an extrajudicial, summary or arbitrary execution is imminent or threatened or when such an execution has occurred;